percona/percona-server/doc/source/flexibility/compressed_columns.rst

 - ``VARBINARY``
 - ``JSON``

-The syntax to declare a compressed column is using an extension of an existing ``COLUMN_FORMAT`` modifier: ``COLUMN_FORMAT COMPRESSED``.
+A compressed column is declared by using the syntax that extends the existing ``COLUMN_FORMAT`` modifier: ``COLUMN_FORMAT COMPRESSED``.
 If this modifier is applied to an unsupported column type or storage engine, an error is returned.